8 Tips for Gratitude Journaling

 How and why can it help improve happiness and creativity?

 By simply seeing and appreciating the ‘small things‘ in life again, your mind sets itself up for more happiness and optimism.
-Your brain actually builds new neural structures for positivity that become stronger and stronger – like a muscle trained to see the good stuff in life.
+Your brain actually builds new neural structures that become stronger and stronger – like a muscle trained to see the good stuff in life.
 After a while it can overtake the negative bias we have set up as evolutionary autopilot (always expect the deadly tiger in the bush and don’t get distracted by enjoying the delicious berries).

 Gratitude brings a feeling of ease and calm to a busy mind.
 Being grateful for the present moment can help take away any pressure we put on ourselves.
 And when the mind is at ease, ideas can flow.
 It’s a little bit like when ideas come at night or when you don’t think about it too much.
 They pop up when you’re not pressuring yourself.
 In that sense, you can let loose and let creativity flow.